-Our programs have evolved too, from an almost exclusive emphasis on beauty, comportment, and fashion to a healthy mix of transgender history, and culture gender theory, activism, spirituality, personal growth, relationship issues, and yes, personal presentation.
+Our programs have evolved too, from an emphasis on beauty, comportment, and fashion to a healthy mix of transgender history and culture, gender theory, activism, spirituality, personal growth, relationship issues, and yes, personal presentation.

 We have learned much since that first Fantasia Fair in 1975, and there is still much more to learn.
 Come and learn with us!